 During my first year as an undergraduate at the University of Peradeniya, I followed Geology, Chemistry and Physics and was selected to the Special Degree programs in Geology and Chemistry.
 I decided to choose Geology for specialization due to extreme interest in Earth Sciences.
 I completed my Bachelors Degree in December 2017, with a final year thesis component on 'Geochemical Behavior of Arsenic in Northwestern Sri Lanka'.
 Afterwards I worked as a teaching assistant at the Department of Geology of UoP, and extracted knowledge on paleoenvironmental studies at the geochemistry laboratory until December 2018.

 I started my work as a PhD candidate at the Research School of Earth Sciences in March 2019.
-My research project aims at investigating the African monsoon variability and humidity/aridity fluctuation, and on the reconstruction of "Green Sahara Periods" over the Plio-Pleistocene.
+One of the main objectives of my research project aims at investigating the African monsoon variability and humidity/aridity fluctuation, and on the reconstruction of "Green Sahara Periods" over the Pliocene.
+Furthermore, evolution of Mediterranean oceanography followed by the end of the Messinian Salinity Crisis will be investigated.
 Specifically this study will be focused on the time span beyond 3 Ma, using sediment records from ODP site 967 of the Eastern Mediterranean.

 Amarathunga, U., Diyabalanage, S., Bandara, U., & Chandrajith, R. (2019).
 Environmental factors controlling arsenic mobilization from sandy shallow coastal aquifer sediments in the Mannar Island, Sri Lanka.
 Applied Geochemistry, 100, 152-159. doi: 10.1016/j.apgeochem.2018.11.011